 Confirming the interviewed experts, the application of social media will not replace traditional communication channels like TV or radio.
 Social media will become a fixed part of the communication strategy.
 Users decide voluntarily to get in contact with an organization.
 A real two-way interaction is possible.
-However, in order to motivate customers to interact via social media, specific requirements were identified, amongst others: individualization of messages depending on communication channels (in view of target groups), transparency, frankness, willingness to accept criticism including adequate (intime) reactions, and professionalism.
-One important mistake a company can make is to introduce social media (e.g. Facebook) without spreading company related information or other topics of interest on a regular basis.
+However, in order to motivate customers to interact via social media, specific requirements were identified, amongst others: individualization of messages depending on communication channels (in view of target groups), transparency, frankness, willingness to accept criticism including adequate (in-time) reactions, and professionalism.
+One important mistake a company can make is to introduce social media (e.g. Facebook), without spreading company related information (or other topics of interest) on a regular basis.
 Static alibi accounts may even damage the reputation of a company.

-Table 6.
-Key figures for selected Austrian food and beverage companies (2013-01-23; 14:55)
+Tab.
+5. Key figures for selected Austrian food and beverage companies (2013-01-23; 14:55)

+Mineral Private

-Business field Sweets Mineral water Meat Private label Retail trade Fans on Facebook 15818 34405 1123 42240 74247 Talk about it 402 745 65 181 8955 Last message 1 day 4 hours ago 4 hours ago 36 min ago 3 hours ago Company size HS HS LS HS HS Contributions since 01.01.
-11 17 5 27 17 their activities on Facebook.
-These companies are quite successful in their social media strategy.
+Business field Sweets water Meat label Retail trade

+Fans on Facebook 15818 34405 1123 42240 74247

+Talk about it 402 745 65 181 8955 7

+Last message 1 day 4 hours ago 4 hours ago 36 min ago 3 hours ago

+Company size HS HS LS HS HS

+Contributions since 01.01.
+11 17 5 27 17

+The frequency of published messages has to be rather high in order to keep users interested in the company.
+Exemplarily, key figures for 5 different companies from Austria concerning their activities on Facebook are presented in Tab.
+5. These companies are quite successful in their social media strategy.
 As we can see, they are publishing actual contributions on a regular basis.
 All companies entered Facebook in 2009.
 Except one company (the smallest one), these companies attracted a large number of interested users to become "fans".
-The high number of fans talking about the retail company (almost 9000) seems to be explainable as retail trade organizations are confronted more often with complaints, suggestions, questions, and recommendations.
-They are closer to the consumer compared to food and beverage producing companies.
-Comparable high numbers are available for the other big retail organizations.
-Actually, the market leading food retail companies are quite successful with their social media approach.

-The frequency of published messages has to be rather high in order to keep users interested in the company.
-Exemplarily, Table 6 contains key figures for 5 different companies from Austria concerning

-4 Conclusion
+5 Conclusion

-Although the vast majority of the surveyed companies has a working website, where customers can find background information about the company and products/services, only a small part of them already integrated social media applications into their communication strategy (the dominating social media is Facebook).
+Although the vast majority of the surveyed companies have a working website, where customers can find background information about the company and products/services, only a small part of them already integrated social media applications into their communication strategy (the dominating social media is Facebook).
 Less then one fifth of all food and beverage companies have already introduced social media into their communication.
-Mainly larger firms already realized the opportunities and potentials of the Web 2.0, contradicting the opinion of some authors (e.g. Kim et al., 2010; Kaplan and Haenlein, 2010) that social media are in particular suitable tools for small firms as these communication facilities require less financial and personnel resources.
+Mainly larger firms already realized the opportunities and potentials of the Web 2.0, contradicting the opinion of some authors (e.g. Kim et al., 2010, 228; Kaplan and Haenlein, 2010, 59) that social media are in particular suitable tools for small firms as these communication facilities require less financial and personnel resources.
 It may only be assumed (and could be an important task of future research) that smaller companies are not able to introduce social media applications because there is still not enough know how (and awareness) available.